theZiz/sparrow3d/README.md

 	Changes the include path for every SDL*.h file to SDL/SDL*.h

 Target platforms (defines, use with -D...):
+X86CPU
-X86CPU		Generic 32bit PC
+	Generic 32bit PC
+WIN32
-WIN32		Windows operating system (usually set automatically) ARMCPU		Generic mobile device, used in combination with a device switch GP2X		Second and third generation of GPH devices, use with one of the
+	Windows operating system (usually set automatically) ARMCPU
+	Generic mobile device, used in combination with a device switch GP2X
+	Second and third generation of GPH devices, use with one of the following
-			following switches: F100, WIZ
+	switches: F100, WIZ
+CAANOO
-CAANOO		GPH Caanoo
+	GPH Caanoo
+DINGUX
-DINGUX		Dingoo with dingux Linux
+	Dingoo with dingux Linux
+GCW
-GCW	GCW
+	GCW Zero
+PANDORA
-PANDORA		Pandora
+	Pandora

 -------------------------------------------------------------------------------